-Maintaining Your Lawn Mower Engine
+Lawn Mower Maintenance

 Motor oil is an essential requirement of all engines.
-It has several functions including lubrication of metal parts in contact (reducing friction), cooling, keeping surfaces clean, sealing and corrosion inhibition.
+It has several functions, including lubrication of metal parts in contact (reducing friction), cooling, keeping surfaces clean, sealing and corrosion inhibition.

 - Set controls to off and remove the spark plug lead before working on any moving parts on an engine e.g. the blade.
-Ideally you should also remove the spark plug to be totally sure that the engine won't fire if you turn the blade.
+Ideally, you should also remove the spark plug to be totally sure that the engine won't fire if you turn the blade.

 - Keep gas away from any sources of ignition.

 - Socket wrench set or a wrench(spanner) to fit the drain plug

 - Spark plug wrench